 The City of Parkland Library is located in the Parkland Municipal Complex on the northeast corner of University Drive and Holmberg Road.
 The construction process of expanding the library with a new wing and renovating the original facility is in process and expected to be completed in early 2020.
 Click here for more information.

 CONSTRUCTION AT UNIVERSITY DRIVE AND HILLSBORO BOULEVARD

-Construction activity has begun on the northwest corner of the intersection of University Drive and Hillsboro Boulevard.
+Construction of a charter school is in progress on the northwest corner of the intersection of University Drive and Hillsboro Boulevard.
 Foundational work was largely complete at the end of 2019 and crews continue site work as they begin vertical construction of the building.
-This is not a City of Parkland (City) project, but the developer has indicated ground preparation will continue into December 2019.
-When that process is complete, the building will be erected and the developer has told the City completion of the project is planned for late Summer 2020 in time for the start of the 2020-2021 school year.
+This is not a City of Parkland (City) project, but the developer has told the City completion of the project is planned for late Summer 2020 in time for the start of the 2020-2021 school year.
 In preparation for the facility opening, the University Drive southbound right turn lane onto Hillsboro Boulevard will be lengthened.
 A northbound left turn lane onto Hillsboro Boulevard from University Drive will be added.
 On Hillsboro Boulevard, a westbound right turn lane will be added to feed the main entrance of the school on Hillsboro at the west end of the property.
 Also, the existing eastbound Hillsboro Boulevard left turn lane into the school will be extended.
 The development of this property will likely move up the time that a traffic signal would be installed at that intersection.
 City staff have already been in contact with Broward County on this matter and the design of the traffic signal has been started.

 The City of Parkland adopted a City-wide plan for street lighting in 2013.
 Since then, the City, along with Florida Power and Light (FPL) and Broward County, has illuminated University Drive from Holmberg Road to Loxahatchee Road and Nob Hill Road from Heron Bay Boulevard to Hillsboro Boulevard.
 Click here for more information.